 But, as the company continued to grow, more and more people were hired.
 More managers were needed, followed by layers of management.
 Employees were placed in departments, given narrow tasks, and measured by how well they did those tasks.
 Silos began to form and set in.
-With each passing year, employees were more and more removed from the great mission, the reason the company was founded in the first place.
+With each passing year, employees were increasingly removed from the great mission, the reason the company was founded in the first place.

 As each new hire reported to another new employee who was not engaged and worked with fellow employees, the majority of whom were less than engaged, the condition shifted from bad to worse.
-Employee disengagement and apathy settles in and becomes the culture.
+Employee disengagement and apathy settles in and overtakes the culture.

-CEOs find it hard to execute their strategies in this culture, and growth stalls.
+CEOs struggle to execute their strategies in this culture, and growth stalls.
 As these growth-minded CEOs look for new ways to grow, they inevitably decide to acquire another company in order to boost growth, but that actually exacerbates the problem.
-The acquisition leads to two different cultures that must be merged, further alienating the already cynical employees.
+The acquisition leads to two cultures that must be merged, further alienating the cynical employees.

 Just the savings from lowered absenteeism alone can be impressive.
 What would happen to your company if you could better engage payroll employees?
-Research by Circadian (a workforce solutions provider) shows on average, absenteeism costs companies around $266,600 per year per one hundred employees.
+Research by Circadian (a workforce solutions provider) shows that absenteeism costs companies around $266,600 per year per one hundred employees.
 That means that just by reducing absenteeism by a third, a company can realize net savings of $98,642 per 100 employees.

 The savings on turnover rates can also be quite dramatic.
 Several studies show that replacing employees costs an additional six or more months of salaries in recruiting and training fees.